roxcarpio/cka-exercises/docs/c.application_lifecycle_management.md

     </p>
     </details>

-1. Create a configmap from a file and set up the key to password-special Create the file with the command
+1. Create a configmap from a file and set up the key to password-special.

+    Create the file with the command:
     ```bash
     echo -e "test123" > password
     ```